wireapp/wire-server/docs/developer/servant.md

 Client-facing APIs are defined in `Wire.API.Routes.Public.{Brig,Galley}`.
 Internal APIs are all over the place at the moment.
 Federation APIs are in `Wire.API.Federation.API.{Brig,Galley}`.

 Our APIs are able to generate Swagger documentation semi-automatically using `servant-swagger2`.
-The `schema-profunctor` library (see README in libs/schema-profunctor) is used to create "schemas" for the input and output types used in the Servant APIs.
+The `schema-profunctor` library (see [`README.md`](/libs/schema-profunctor/README.md) in `libs/schema-profunctor`) is used to create "schemas" for the input and output types used in the Servant APIs.
 A schema contains all the information needed to serialise/deserialise JSON values, as well as the documentation and metadata needed to generate Swagger.

 # Combinators